jrladd/jrladd.github.io/blogposts/_posts/2020-05-25-network-glossary.md

 - **clustering coefficient** -- the ratio of how many of a node's neighbors are connected to each other, relative to the total number of neighbors.
 - **community** -- a grouping of nodes within a component that is usually more densely connected than the rest of the network around it.
 Communities can be defined several ways through a series of methods called "community detection."
 The most well-known community detection method is *modularity*.
+- **triangle** -- a set of three nodes---A, B, and C---where A is connected to B, B to C, and C to A, forming a triangle.
+Clustering coefficients essentially measure the number of triangles of which any node is a member.
+- **triad** -- a set of three nodes---A, B, and C---where A is connected to B and C, but B and C are not connected.
+A triad is a possible triangle that is not complete.
+- **transitivity** -- the number of triangles in a network divided by the number of triads.
+Like density and average clustering coefficient, transitivity tells us something about how connected a graph is versus how connected it *could* have been.
+Higher transitivity creates more opportunities for cliques.

 ![](../slides/network_img/communities.png)